This article may contain compensated links. See our full disclosure here

 1 | Research your destination

-2 | Know your holiday rental criteria
+2 | Know your vacation rental criteria

-- number of bedrooms & bathrooms
+- number of bedrooms and bathrooms you need

 - flexibility of check in and check out